Notice of Privacy Practices

 As permitted by HIPAA, we may disclose your PHI to:

-We may also disclose relevant PHI to a family member, friend, or anyone else you designate in order for the person to be involved in your care or payment related to your care or if, in our professional judgment, the disclosure is in your best interest, but you are not present, or you cannot agree or object because you are incapacitated or there is an emergency.
-We may disclose PHI to those assisting in disaster relief efforts, so that others can be notified about your condition, status and location.
-We may also use or disclose the health information of an individual who has been deceased for more than 50 years.
+• to a family member, friend, or anyone else involved in your care or payment related to your care unless you object or if, in our professional judgment, the disclosure is in your best interest when you are not present or cannot agree or object because you are incapacitated and to those assisting in disaster relief efforts in an emergency

-For all the above purposes, when state law is more restrictive than federal law, we are required to follow the more restrictive state law.
+For all the above purposes, when state or federal law (including the substance use disorder requirements at 42 CFR Part 2) is more restrictive than HIPAA, we are required to follow the more restrictive applicable law.

-You have the right to access your PHI that we have created.
+You have the right to access your PHI that we maintain or request to send a copy of your PHI to another person designated by you in writing.
 You may receive your test results online by visiting our website at www.mybostonheart.com.
-If you are unable to access your results online, you may also call the Boston Heart Customer Care Team at (877) 425-1252.
+If you are unable to access your results online or want to receive PHI in another manner, you may also call the Boston Heart Customer Care Team at (877) 425-1252.
 If your request for test information is denied, you may request that the denial be reviewed.

 You may request amendments to your PHI by making a written request.
 However, we may deny the request in some cases (such as if we determine the PHI is accurate).
 If we deny your request to change your PHI, we will provide you with a written explanation of the reason for denial and additional information regarding further actions that you may take.